-Cherry Tree Houses' model of care is a synthesis of positive behavioural support, sensory integration approaches and the recovery model.
-We aspire to ensure that each client has a high quality of life as a valued member of their community above and beyond any diagnosis, learning disability or label that they may have been given.
+Cherry Tree Houses’ model of care is a synthesis of positive behavioural support, sensory integration approaches and the recovery model.
+We aspire to ensure that each service user has a high quality of life as a valued member of their community above and beyond any diagnosis, learning disability or label that they may have been given.

-Cherry Tree House enables excellent community access, presence and integration through utilising the facilities of its local community including specialist facilities such as Sensory Heaven, pet therapy, local shops, cafes, newsagents, GP practice, libraries, leisure centres and parks.
+Cherry Tree House enables excellent community access, presence and integration by utilising the facilities of its local community including specialist facilities such as Sensory Heaven, pet therapy, local shops, cafes, newsagents, GP practice, libraries, leisure centres and parks.

 Cherry Tree House has a range of transport suitable for its service users and wherever possible we strive to ensure that those who are eligible for Motability have their own vehicles.

 Cherry Tree House offers a person-centred service and we work in partnership with our service users to offer choice, control and active participation in the service both now and in the future.
 We pride ourselves on building strong relationships with families, care co-ordinators, and the local disability team.
 We also work in close partnership with our own clinicians including psychiatrists, psychologists and positive behavioural specialists.